“Biss may be the most relevant essayist going.” —Barnes and Noble Review

 Biss’s books have been selected for common reads at Trinity University, Washington University, Seattle University, the University of Kansas, the University of Cincinnati, and Western Michigan School of Medicine, among others.
 Biss has taught workshops as a visiting writer at MFA programs across the country and has given readings and lectures at institutions including Duke University, Emory University, Sarah Lawrence College, Boston College, Bennington College, Columbia School of the Arts, Columbia University Medical Center, and Georgetown University.

 Her work has been translated into over ten languages and has been recognized by a Guggenheim Fellowship, a National Endowment for the Arts Literature Fellowship, a Howard Foundation Fellowship, a Rona Jaffe Writers’ Award, a 21st Century Award from the Chicago Public Library, and a Pushcart Prize.
 Her essays and poems have recently appeared in the New Yorker, the Guardian, the Times Literary Supplement, The Believer, Harper’s, and the New York Times Magazine.
-Biss holds an MFA in nonfiction writing from the University of Iowa and has been teaching writing at Northwestern University for fifteen years.
+Biss holds an MFA in nonfiction writing from the University of Iowa and teaches nonfiction writing at Northwestern University.

 HAVING AND BEING HAD (Nonfiction, 2020)